Arnold Palmer Invitational Preview, TV Times

 TV Coverage:

-Thursday 15 – Sky Sports Golf from 6pm, featured groups on Sky Sports Golf from 11.30am and Sky Sports Main Event from 3.30pm
+Thursday 7 – Sky Sports Golf from 9pm.
+Featured groups on Sky Sports Golf and Sky Sports Main Event from 2pm

-Friday 16 – Sky Sports Golf from 6pm, featured groups on Sky Sports Golf from 11.30am
+Friday 8 – Sky Sports Golf from 9pm.
+Featured groups on Sky Sports Golf and Sky Sports Main Event from 2pm

-Not a Sky Sports customer and want to watch the Arnold Palmer Invitational?
+Not a Sky Sports customer and want to watch the Arnold Palmer Invitational

 Players to watch: